What Information Do I Need To Gather For My Form E?

 Should I gather information before filing for divorce?

-It’s a good idea to gather all the necessary information before applying for a divorce and as early as possible in the divorce process, as obtaining relevant documents can take time and delay the overall divorce.
+It’s a good idea to gather all the necessary information before applying for divorce and as early as possible in the divorce process, as obtaining relevant documents can take time and delay the overall divorce.

 Furthermore, in an acrimonious divorce, one spouse may try to ‘hide’ important documents from their partner.